abinit/abinit/doc/tutorial/base1.md

 The **zeta** variable is the ratio between the spin-density difference and the charge density.
 It varies between +1 and -1.
 In the present case of Hydrogen, there is no spin down density, so the zeta variable is +1.
 (Comment: in this part of the output file, note the comma "," that is inserted in the first column.
-This is not important for the user: it is used to post- process the output file using some automatic tool.
+This is not important for the user: it is used to post-process the output file using some automatic tool.
 As a rule, you should ignore symbols placed in the first column of the ABINIT output file.)

 The total energy is